zoometh/Rdev/gmm/README.md

  ---

  ## Beads

- R script for butterfly beads.
+> R tutorial for butterfly beads.

 Download the content of the https://github.com/zoometh/Rdev/tree/master/gmm/out folder with https://download-directory.github.io/ and run:

 ```
 library(Momocs)